Is the solution to the BCS gap equation continuous in the temperature ?: Introduction and preliminaries

 Let

 where $U_1>0$ is a constant.
 Then the gap function depends on the temperature $T$ only.
-We therefore denote the gap function by $\Delta_1$ in this case, i.e., $\Delta_1:\, T \mapsto \Delta_1(T)$.
-Then \eqref{eq:gapequation} leads to the simplified gap equation
+In this case, we denote the gap function by $\Delta_1$, i.e., $\Delta_1:\, T \mapsto \Delta_1(T)$.
+Then \eqref{eq:gapequation} leads to the simple gap equation

-We now define the temperature $\tau_1>0$, which is the transition temperature originating from the simplified gap equation \eqref{eq:smplgapequation}. \begin{definition}[\cite{bcs}] The transition temperature is the temperature $\tau_1>0$ satisfying
+We now define the temperature $\tau_1>0$, which is the transition temperature originating from the simple gap equation \eqref{eq:smplgapequation}. \begin{definition}[\cite{bcs}] The transition temperature is the temperature $\tau_1>0$ satisfying

 \end{definition}